myrrlyn/apocrypha.es/priv/archive/7qs6vm.md

 in complete seclusion, and was later credited with the founding of the Cult of the Ancestor Moth.

-Valdimar ruled as High King for forty seven prosperous years before abdicating the throne to his son Hjornskar in 1E 50.
+Valdimar ruled as High King for forty-seven prosperous years before abdicating the throne to his son Hjornskar in 1E 50.
 He spent the rest of his days at his family’s old farmstead near Riften and died many years later at the age of 105.

+[banner]: ./7qs6vm/banner-valdimar.png